 WORKSHOPS AND CLASSES

-One last note: I facilitate in-person or virtual workshops and classes on creative writing.
+I facilitate in-person and virtual workshops/classes on creative writing.
 Here in MN, I’m on the rosters of both COMPAS and TruArtSpeaks, and you can also contact me directly via my booking page for more information on bringing me to your school, conference, or other event.
 And while I love dropping in for one-time class visits, here are two examples of longer-term virtual classes I’ve worked on recently: